NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Offloading code to the server can negatively impact developer experience (DX), as it can require creating API routes, modifying client code to call them, and managing serialization of inputs and outputs.
 However, this is not always an issue:

 - If the offloaded code is executed during page loading, the server can run it without needing API routes.
-We will explore this further in the section on [server-side rendering](#server-side-rendering).
+We will explore this further in the section on [server-side and client-side rendering](#server-side-and-client-side-rendering).
 - If the offloaded code generates HTML fragments that require little to no processing on the client side, as with frameworks like [Hotwire](https://hotwired.dev/), [HTMX](https://htmx.org/) and [Unpoly](https://unpoly.com/), then developers can load these fragments without writing client-side JavaScript.

 Some frameworks also improve the DX of making API requests: